All Episodes

 Sometimes even when I think I'm wrong, I turn out to be right.

-That's what's that's what's stunning.
+That's what's stunning.

-You remember the original House bill that was gonna withdraw troops starting in April of 08, and it was a hundred and what, a hundred billion dollars for troops, twenty-four billion dollars of pork, and in that twenty-four billion dollars of pork was twenty-five million dollars for a single spinach producer out there in Carmel Valley.
+And it was $100 billion for troops, $24 billion of pork, and in that $24 billion of pork was $25 million for a single spinach producer out there in Carmel Valley.

-But Representative Sam Farr Isn't laughing.
+But Representative Sam Farr isn't laughing.

 Now, people had to find something wrong, so spinach was it.